krzychb/esp32-everest-run/log-book.md

 ![alt text](pictures/altitude-measurement-compensation-2.png "Input pressure measurement (left) and altitude after compensation (right)")

 To resolve this deficiency I have asked [OpenWeatherMap](https://openweathermap.org/) to provide pressure value with more significant digits.
-If they are unable to do so, I am planning to switch to another service that provides better resolution, like [Weather Station of Warsaw Technical University](http://www.if.pw.edu.pl/~meteo/okienkow.php).
+If they are unable to do so, I am planning to switch to another service that provides better resolution, like [MeteoStation](http://www.if.pw.edu.pl/~meteo/okienkow.php) by Faculty of Physics at Warsaw University of Technology.
 Another option is to set up own reference pressure measurement.

 ### Fourth training